+Many users ask Google: what is my IBAN number?
 You can understand that to transfer funds abroad successfully, you need to provide the correct IBAN.
 Any mistakes can lead to a severe delay in the payment, or the money will not be sent to the correct address at all.
 In addition, your bank may additionally bill you for an invalid payment.

 Checking your IBAN is a must.
 It is always true whether you send or receive money.

 Here are a few quick and easy ways to find your IBAN:

 Call the bank.
 One of the fastest ways to find out your IBAN is to call your bank and tell them your account number and first and last name.